 - 2. The averments in the petition are extracted below: - a.
-It is stated that the petitioner is a generating company within the meaning of Section 2 (28) of the Act, 2003 and has established and operates 50 MW of solar energy generating station, connected to at 220/132 kV Tandur SS in Vikarabad District, Telangana. - b.
+It is stated that the petitioner is a generating company within the meaning of Section 2(28) of the Act, 2003 and has established and operates 15 MW of solar energy generating station, connected to at 132/33 kV Polepally SS in Mahabubnagar District, Telangana (Karoor Project). - b.
 It is stated that the Government of Telangana State (GoTS) vide letter dated 18.07.2014 directed the Transmission Corporation of Telangana Limited (TSTRANSCO) and the Telangana State Power Coordination Committee (TSPCC) to initiate the process of floating tenders on behalf of TSDISCOMs for purchase of 500 MW solar power.
-Thereafter, the TSTRANSCO and TSPCC vide letter dated 25.07.2014 instructed the TSDISCOMs to initiate the process of floating tenders on behalf of TSDISCOMs for procurement of 500 MW solar power through e-procurement platform as per the directions of Energy Department, GoTS. - c.
-It is stated that the Southern Power Distribution Company of Telangana Limited (TSSPDCL) and Northern Power Distribution Company of Telangana Limited (TSNPDCL) by way of Request for Selection (RfS) document bearing RfS (Bid) No.TSSPDCL/02/LTSPP/2014 dated
+Thereafter, the TSTRANSCO and TSPCC vide letter dated 25.07.2014 instructed the TSDISCOMs to initiate the process of floating tenders on behalf of TSDISCOMs to initiate the process of floating tenders on behalf of TSDISCOMs for procurement of 500 MW solar power through eprocurement platform as per the directions of Energy Department, GoTS. - c.
+It is stated that the Southern Power Distribution Company of Telangana Limited (TSSPDCL) and Northern Power Distribution Company of Telangana Limited (TSNPDCL) by way of Request for Selection (RfS) document bearing RfS (Bid) No.TSSPDCL/02/LTSPP/2014 dated September, 2014 issued tender for selection of solar PV developers in the State of Telangana for procuring 500 MW through tariff based competitive bidding process.
+In terms of the RFS, the TSDISCOMs were to enter into the PPA with the successful bidders for a period of 25 years.

-- September, 2014 issued tender for selection of solar PV developers in the State of Telangana for procuring 500 MW through tariff based competitive bidding process.
-In terms of the RFS, the TSDISCOMs were to enter into the PPA with the successful bidders for a period of 25 years. - d.
-It is stated that M/s First Solar Power India Limited, parent company of the petitioner (First Solar) participated in the bid process and emerged as a successful bidder at a tariff of Rs.6.45 per unit.
-Further thereto, TSSPDCL issued letter of intent (LoI) dated 23.01.2015 to First Solar for purchase of 50 MW energy from the said solar plant. - It is stated that TSSPDCL executed the PPA dated 31.03.2015 with said e. solar project for purchase of energy generated from the 50 MW Tandur Project for a period of 25 years.
-The said company incorporated the petitioner as its 100% owned subsidiary and accordingly, the PPA was amended and revised in the name of the petitioner vide an amendment dated 23.01.2016 (first amended PPA).
+- It is stated that M/s First Solar Power India Limited, parent company of the petitioner (First Solar) participated in the bid process and emerged as a successful bidder at a tariff of Rs.6.60 per unit.
+Further thereto, TSSPDCL issued Letter of Intent (LoI) dated 23.01.2015 to First Solar for purchase of 15 MW energy from the said solar plant. - It is stated that TSSPDCL executed the PPA dated 31.03.2015 with said e. solar project for purchase of energy generated from the 15 MW Karoor Project for a period of 25 years.
+The said company incorporated the petitioner as its 100% owned subsidiary and accordingly, PPA was amended and revised in the name of the petitioner vide an amendment dated 23.01.2016 (first amendment PPA).
 Thereafter, an extension of time period for achieving the scheduled commercial operation date (SCOD) was sought by various solar power developers including the petitioner, from the GoTS.
 After due consideration, the GoTS gave its consent for the extension and also directed TSSPDCL to communicate the same to this Commission.
 This Commission gave its consent for extension upto 31.12.2016 subject to certain conditions, which inter-alia included revision of tariff to Rs.6.45 per unit.
-Accordingly, amended the PPA dated 08.11.2016 (second amended PPA) was executed between the petitioner and TSSPDCL.
-The PPA was amended with its changes deemed to have been made from 31.03.2015 itself.
+Accordingly, amended the PPA dated 28.10.2016 (second amendment PPA) was executed between the petitioner and TSSPDCL.
+PPA was amended with its changes deemed to have been made from 31.03.2015 itself.
 The relevant terms of the PPA are reproduced herein below:

-"ARTICLE 1 DEFINITIONS
+"ARTICLE 1

+DEFINITIONS

-1.17 "Delivered Energy" means with respect to any Billing Month, the kilo watt hours (kWh) of electrical energy generated by the Project and delivered to the DISCOM at the Interconnection Point, as measured by the energy meters at the Interconnection Point during that Billing Month at the designated substation of TSTRANSCO or the DISCOM.
+1.17 "Delivered Energy" means with respect to any Billing Month, the kilo watt hours (kWh) of electrical energy generated by the Project and delivered to the DISCOM at the Interconnection point, as measured by the energy meters at the Interconnection Point during that Billing Month at the designated substation of TSTRANSCO or the DISCOM.

-Explanation 1:
+Explanation 1: ... ...